The necessary equipment

 - Pass one of the needles through the 4th hole and even out the threads.

-- To finish the seam: make 3 securing stitches, cut the thread flush then burn it (if polyester).
+- To finish the seam: make 3 backstitching stitches, cut the thread flush and then burn it (if polyester).

-- Finally, hammer the seams with a splicing hammer.
+- Finally, hammer the seams with a jointing hammer.

-Be careful not to sew the top line of the flap at this step (see photo 3).
+Be careful not to sew the top line of the flap at this stage (see photo 3).

 SEE THE GUIDE TO SIMPLIFIED LEATHER SEWING >

 Using a finishing eraser: work the edges of the flap.
-Start by sanding the slices with an abrasive sponge, then apply tokonole and rub briskly with a smoother or cloth.
+Start by sanding the edges with an abrasive sponge, then apply tokonole and rub briskly with a smoothing tool or cloth.

 For the more experienced, you can choose to work the slices with a rim.